Remove a baker account#

 If you haven’t connected the Ledger, there’s a message in the Desktop Wallet saying Waiting for connection until you connect the Ledger.
 Enter your PIN code on the Ledger.
 Press the buttons above the up and down arrows to choose a digit, and then press both buttons to select the digit.

-Wait for the message in the Desktop Wallet saying Open the Concordium application on your Ledger Nano S. On the Ledger, press the right button to navigate to the Concordium app, and then press both buttons to open the app.
+Wait for the message in the Desktop Wallet saying Open the Concordium application on your Ledger Nano S or Open the Concordium application on your Ledger Nano S Plus.
+On the Ledger, press the right button to navigate to the Concordium app, and then press both buttons to open the app.
 The Ledger says Concordium is ready.
-Wait for the message in the Desktop Wallet saying Ledger Nano S is ready.
+Wait for the message in the Desktop Wallet saying Ledger is ready.

 In the Desktop Wallet, Verify that the Transaction details are as you intended, select I am sure that the proposed changes are correct, and then select Generate and Sign.

 On the Ledger, there’s a message saying Review transaction.
 Verify that the sender account is correct, and navigate to the right.
 The Ledger says Remove baker from pool.
 Navigate to the right.

 The Ledger says Sign transaction.
 Press both buttons to sign the transaction.
 The Ledger says Concordium is ready.

 If you want to decline the transaction, press the right button on the Ledger.
 The hardware wallet now says Decline to sign transaction.
 Press both buttons to decline.
 In the Desktop Wallet, there’s a message saying The action was declined on the Ledger device.
 Please try again.

 In the Desktop Wallet, you can now see Transaction details, Signatures, and Security & Submission Details, which include the status of the transaction, the identicon, and the transaction hash.
 If you have all the required signatures, you can submit the transaction to the chain, otherwise, you’ll have to export the proposal and receive signatures from the co-signers.